How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 Contents

-- The Emergency Fix: Pattern That Saved $180K
+- The Emergency Fix: A Pattern for This Scenario

 - Pattern 1: Updating Simple Key-Value Pairs (The Foundation)